AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/Basic_Tutorial.md

 usaMap.geoData(anychart.maps.united_states_of_america);
 ```

-Here we have created the USA map, other maps are to be defined the same.
-You can find geoData names for all available maps on the <a href = "http://cdn.anychart.com/#map-collection">maps collection page</a>.
+Here we have created the USA map, other maps are to be defined the same way.
+You can find geoData names for all available maps on the <a href = "http://cdn.anychart.com/#map-collection">AnyMap Map Collection</a> page.
 The regions' IDs can be found there as well.
 Choose the "Demo" of a necessary map to see how it should be defined.

 ## Data